 - The LLCC women’s volleyball team placed eighth at the NJCAA national tournament.

-- Agriculture students on LLCC’s Livestock Specialist – Overall Team placed first, Livestock Specialist – Swine and Soil Science Specialist teams placed third, and College Bowl Team placed fourth at the National Postsecondary Agriculture Student Conference.
+- Agriculture students on LLCC’s Soil Specialist Team placed first, Beef Specialist Team placed fifth and Crop Specialist Team placed 14th at the National Postsecondary Agriculture Student Conference.

 - LLCC’s Model Illinois Government Team won the Outstanding Small Delegation award at the 40th annual MIG simulation at the Illinois State Capitol.
 Two students earned individual awards, and seven students were elected to leadership positions.